Telecominfraproject/oopt-gnpy/README.rst

 network architectures rather than a sum of isolated solutions.
 This also translates to optical networking.
 It leads to a push in enabling multi-vendor optical network by disaggregating HW and SW functions and focussing on interoperability.
-In this paradigm, the burden of responsability for ensuring the performance of such disaggregated open optical systems falls on the operators.
+In this paradigm, the burden of responsibility for ensuring the performance of such disaggregated open optical systems falls on the operators.
 Consequently, operators and vendors are collaborating in defining control models that can be readily used by off-the-shelf controllers.
 However,